 The Members of the BioNJ Board of Trustees are thoughtful, engaged, and committed to the work of BioNJ and we are deeply indebted for their passion for Patients and for inspiring our work each day.

-Chairman: Francois Nader, M.D.
+Immediate Past Chair: Francois Nader, M.D.

 Francois Nader, M.D., has been President, Chief Executive Officer and a member of the Board of Directors of NPS Pharmaceuticals since 2008.
 During his tenure, Dr. Nader transformed NPS into a leading global biotechnology company focused on pioneering and delivering innovative therapies that transform the lives of patients with rare diseases worldwide.
 NPS’ lead product, Gattex® (US)/Revestive® (EU) for adult Short Bowel Syndrome, was approved in the US and Europe in 2012.
 NPS has also developed Natpara® for hypoparathyroidism and submitted its Biologic License Application to the U.S. Food and Drug Administration in October 2013.
 Recognizing his role in transforming NPS into a successful life sciences company, Dr. Nader was the recipient of the 2013 Ernst & Young National Entrepreneur Of The Year® Award in the Life Sciences category.
 This award is regarded as the world’s most prestigious business award for entrepreneurs.